- Latin America

 The Breath of the Highlands ride takes you from Varmahlið on a trail leading through the wilderness of the Icelandic highlands where in times gone by horses were the only means of transport.

-With a herd of free running horses, you follow trails through Gilhagadalur canyon and into the remote highlands and the beautiful Svartádalur valley, with the sight of the glaciers Hofsjökull and Langjökull leading you further.
+With a herd of free running horses, you follow trails through Gilhagadalur canyon and into the remote highlands.
+Ride through the beautiful Svartádalur valley, with the sight of the glaciers Hofsjökull and Langjökull leading you further.

 A healthy mixture of adventure on horseback, with more than just a hint of comfort thrown in; you spend five nights in comfortable cottages at Hestasport and one night in the remote mountain hut at Galtará.